Battle of Muar: Siege of Bakri

 More roadblocks lay ahead for the brigade.
+The column fought like hell, desperately trying to break through the numerous roadblocks.
+The Australian Bren Carriers destroyed Japanese machine gun posts by getting close to the enemy machine guns and unleashing a hail of Bren Gun Fire on them.
+Australian engineers ditched their shovels and picked up rifles in order to fight with the infantry.
+The 25 pounders were moved close enough to fire on the Japanese roadblock, blowing it to bits.
 By sunset, after a struggle which had raged on throughout all the hours of daylight, the column had covered a distance of 3 mi.
 Anderson warned that there was to be no rest that night and ordered the march to go on.
 The brigade had now reached the edge of some more open country and passage was easier, though the column was laden with wounded.

 The young and inexperienced 45th Indian Brigade had ceased to exist as a formation.
 Most of its officers were killed or wounded, including Brigadier Duncan and all three battalion commanders.
 In the space of a few days Percival had lost an entire Indian brigade and the best part of two of his Australian battalions as well as one brigadier, three Indian Army battalion commanders and an Australian battalion commander.